-GST Council in the 31st meeting held on 22nd December, 2018 at New Delhi took following decisions relating to changes in GST rates, and clarification (on Goods).
-The decisions of the GST Council have been presented in this note for easy understanding.
+GST Council in the 31ST GST Council Meeting held on 22nd December 2018 at New Delhi took the following decisions relating to changes in GST rates, and clarification (on Goods).
+In this article, we will get the 31ST GST Council Meeting.
+The decisions of the GST Council at the 31ST GST Council Meeting have been presented in this note for easy understanding.
 The same would be given effect to through Gazette notifications/ circulars which shall have force of law.

 1. GST Refund related changes affecting Refund claim in Form GST RFD-01A

-- Shortly new functionality shall be updated on GST portal so that the supporting documents / invoices in relation to the refund claim in Form GST RFD-01A can be uploaded electronically.
+- Shortly new functionality shall be updated on the GST portal so that the supporting documents/invoices in relation to the refund claim in Form GST RFD-01A can be uploaded electronically.